SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 ## Bad Result: Over-Reliance On Tools and Processes

-Ironically, even though the Agile manifesto explicitly says that we prefer "Individuals and interactions over processes and tools", the exact opposite has happened in most companies that claim they are Agile.
+Ironically, even though the Agile manifesto explicitly says that we prefer "Individuals and interactions over processes and tools," the exact opposite has happened in most companies that claim they are Agile.

 A lot of the time, teams are burdened with company-standardized process rituals, regardless of whether they offer value.
-Teams are often required to use specific tools, regardless of whether those tools are helpful or harmful to the project.
+Teams are often required to use specific tools, regardless of whether they are helpful or harmful to the project.

-I'm not quite certain exactly how this happened, but I've witnessed it at too many companies.
+I'm not entirely certain exactly how this happened, but I've witnessed it at too many companies.

 What's the antidote?

 Use very simple tools.
 Don't spend much time in your project tools.
 People should be spending most of their time and energy working on the project.

-Constantly evaluate your processes.
+Continually evaluate your processes.
 If it doesn't work for someone on the team, try something else.
 Processes are meant to conform to the team.
 The team is not supposed to conform to a process.
 Feel free to quit any process that people dislike, that makes more work, or that makes the project harder.

 Less is more.
 Simpler is better.
 Mandated tools and processes are the opposite of Agile.